 - i.
 The Group's main interest rate risk arises from bank borrowings with variable rates, which expose the Group to cash flow interest rate risk. - ii.
 The Group's borrowings are measured at amortised cost.
-The borrowings are periodically contractually repriced and to that extent are also exposed to the risk of future changes in market interest rates.

-iii.
-If the borrowing interest rate had increased/decreased by 1% with all other variables held constant, profit, net of tax for the years ended December 31, 2022 and 2021, would have decreased/increased by \$3,539 and \$2,670, respectively.
-The main factor is that changes in interest expense result from floating rate borrowings.

-(b) Credit risk
+The borrowings are periodically contractually repriced and to that extent are also exposed to the risk of future changes in market interest rates. - iii.
+If the borrowing interest rate had increased/decreased by 1% with all other variables held constant, profit before tax for the years ended December 31, 2023 and 2022, would have decreased/increased by \$3,490 and \$3,539, respectively.
+The main factor is that changes in interest expense result from floating rate borrowings. - (b) Credit risk - i.

-- i.
 Credit risk refers to the risk of financial loss to the Group arising from default by the clients or counterparties of financial instruments on the contract obligations.
 The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms. - ii.
 According to the Group's credit policy, each local entity in the Group is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the relevant management methods.
 The utilisation of credit limits is regularly monitored. - iii.
 The Group adopts assumptions that if the contract payments were past due over 30 days based on the terms, whether there has been a significant increase in credit risk on that instrument since initial recognition. - iv.
-Based on the Group's past experience, the default occurs when the contract payments are past due over 180 days. - v.
+Based on the Group's past experience, the default occurs when the contract payments are past due over 180 days.

+- v.
 The Group classifies customer's accounts receivable, and notes receivable in accordance with customer types and credit rating of customer.
 The Group applies the simplified approach using the provision matrix, loss rate methodology to estimate expected credit loss. - vi.
-The Group wrote-off the financial assets, which cannot be reasonably expected to be recovered, after initiating recourse procedures.
-However, the Group will continue executing the recourse procedures to secure their rights.
-On December 31, 2022 and 2021, the Group's written-off financial assets that are still under recourse procedures amounted to \$161,335 and \$161,335, respectively. - vii.
 The Group used the forecastability to adjust the loss rates which is based on history and timely information within the specified period to estimate loss allowance for accounts receivable.
 Based on the consideration and information above, the Group does not expect any significant loss allowance for the accounts receivable due to loss rate.